metabase/awesome-metabase/README.md

 - [Chrome Extension - Metabase ChatGPT](https://chromewebstore.google.com/detail/metabase-chatgpt/kkkpnhdoamjghmnjpailmpndjlegkmnh)
     - [repo for Metabase ChatGPT Chrome Extension](https://github.com/RobinPicard/metabase-chatgpt)

-## TODO
+## Contributing
+- Doing something awesome with Metabase?
+Create an issue or submit a PR to add your awesome project to the repository.
-- Need a CTA for "want to have your project listed? find an error?
-Contact us or submit a PR."
+- Link not working or find an error?
+Please create an issue or submit a PR to let us know!